 Pennsylvania has a governor supportive of abortion but a senate that is actively hostile towards abortion.
 It also has many abortion restrictions in place.
 CRR classifies them as hostile, although not much has changed post-Dobbs.
-Our coding is consistent with the sidered as protected.

-Center for Reproductive Rights, but we can see an argument for abortion access to be con-
+Our coding is consistent with the Center for Reproductive Rights, but we can see an argument for abortion access to be considered as protected.